 But if Amy and Bernard want to reduce the ABSD they have to pay, they might try a 2-step method that eventually allows them to co-own their house:

-1. Amy buys 100% of the property.
+- Amy buys 100% of the property.
 Since this is her first property, she doesn’t pay any ABSD.

-2. Amy then sells 1% of the property to Bernard.
-Since this is his second property, he pays 20% ABSD—but only on 1% of the property value ($10,000).
+- Amy then sells 1% of the property to Bernard.
+Since this is his second property, he pays 20% ABSD—but the 20% applies only to 1% of the property value ($10,000).
 This means the ABSD due is only $2,000.

 Because of the ratio of shares owned and transferred, this process has become known as the “99-1 loophole”.

 While not technically illegal, IRAS definitely raises an eyebrow at this and may investigate such cases.
-If they think you broke up a property purchase just to avoid ABSD, they might treat your purchase as a single joint purchase (a.k.a.
+If they think you split up a property purchase just to avoid ABSD, they might treat your purchase as a single joint purchase (a.k.a.
 Method 1) and tax you the full amount with a penalty.

 The 99-1 loophole—Why transfer the 1%?